 |---|---|---|

-(Note: “-ize” is still acceptable in British English, but “-ise” is more common.)
+(Note: “-ize” is still acceptable in British English, especially in academic contexts.)

 | American English | British English | Example Sentence |